andreas-jonsson/vbados/README.md

 Run `vbmouse <action>` for specific configuration.
 Here are the supported actions:

-* `install` installs the driver (i.e. the same as if you run `vbmouse`). `vbmouse install low` can be used to force installation in conventional memory; by default, it tries to use a DOS UMB block.
+* `install` installs the driver (i.e. the same as if you run `vbmouse`).
+  `vbmouse install low` can be used to force installation in conventional memory; by default, it tries to use a DOS UMB block.

 * `uninstall` uninstalls the driver.
-Note that if you have added some other TSRs after vbmouse, they may be removed.
+Note that if you have installed some other TSRs after vbmouse, you may not be able to uninstall it.

 * `wheel on|off` to enable/disable the wheel support.

+* `wheelkey key|off` to set up sending fake keypresses on wheel movement.
+Only supported `key` right now are `updn` (for the up and down arros) and `pageupdn`.

 * `integ on|off` to enable/disable the VirtualBox/VMware cursor integration.
    Useful for programs that expect relative mouse coordinates.